jambombs24/Enhanced_and_Modernized/README.md

 If Wabbajack freezes, crashes, or otherwise has to shutdown, it will pick up downloading where it left off.
 I've never had it crash during the actual installation process.
 Speaking of...

 ### Step Eight: Installation
 Wabbajack will proceed to install Mod Organizer 2 and all the mods into the directory you specified earlier.
 This will also take a fair amount of time, although not nearly as much as the downloading step.

 Run the newly acquired Mod Organizer 2 executable to access the modlist.

+Note: If you have the GOG version of the game, replace the one .dll in MO2's plugins folder with the update file found on the [Mod Organizer Nexus page](https://www.nexusmods.com/skyrimspecialedition/mods/6194).

 ### Step Nine: ENB
 There's a few more additions to make before the modlist is fully installed.